novoalab/NanoConsensus/README.md

 ## Citation

 If you find this work useful please cite:
 Delgado-Tejedor A, Medina R, Begik O, Cozzuto L, Ponomarenko J and Novoa EM.
-Native RNA nanopore reveals antibiotic-induced loss of rRNA modifications located in the A and P sites. bioRxiv 2023.
+[Native RNA nanopore reveals antibiotic-induced loss of rRNA modifications located in the A and P sites](https://www.nature.com/articles/s41467-024-54368-x). **Nature Communications** 2024.

 ## Contact